tabpanelwidget/tabpanelwidget/README.md

 // or specify element to install (and uninstall) const el = document.querySelector('#my-element')
-// keep in mind install completes asynchronously so the uninstall is passed in callback let uninstall; Tabpanelwidget.install(el, _uninstall => (uninstall = _uninstall))
+// keep in mind install completes asynchronously so uninstall is returned by promise const uninstall = await Tabpanelwidget.install(el)
+// or worse, can use a callback as second arg (make sure you don't call uninstall before it's set in this case):
+// let uninstall; Tabpanelwidget.install(el, _uninstall => (uninstall = _uninstall))
 // later...
 if (uninstall) uninstall()
 ```